 Jam Sandwich CookiesPrint This

-- 1 1/2 stick salted butter, at room temperature
+- 1 ½ sticks salted or unsalted butter, at room temperature

 - 1 large egg